jitsucom/jitsu-js/README.md

 # Jitsu JavaScript SDK

+## Deprecated

+This repository is no longer maintained due to the release of a [Jitsu 2.0](https://jitsu.com) with breaking changes.

+Please note that this repository is deprecated and is no longer being actively developed or maintained.

+For any new developments, please refer to the [Jitsu 2.0 docs](https://docs.jitsu.com/sending-data/)

+Thank you for your understanding.

+## Jitsu JavaScript SDK

 Jitsu SDK is a JavaScript SDK for [Jitsu](https://jitsu.com).

 Please, see [Jitsu JavaScript integration docs](https://jitsu.com/docs/sending-data/js-sdk) on the website.